 SSAFA have introduced cashless fundraising alternatives to their supporters in the last two years using Good Thyngs.
 They have upgraded their collection buckets, distributed interactive posters and included the cashless technology at dinner events.

 The gentle implementation of new digital fundraising tools, together with the touch-free, digital and QR code trends since 2020 has worked in SSAFA’s favour.

 "Our existing supporters got on board with the QR codes really quickly and embraced this new way of working,"

 "We wrote out instructions in the booklets for how to use the QR codes so they could follow along if they needed to."

 - 2112 connections

 - 709 conversions

 Hannah’s advice for charities thinking about virtual and hybrid events

 "Trust in hybrid events.
 It’s the way the world is going at the moment, so we need to be moving in that direction.
 If you are coming up against reluctance from volunteers or supporters, try doing some engagement pieces and explain the benefits.
 Once people understand how much time, fees, and processing that the charity is spared by having digital options, it’ll be easier to bring them onboard."

-Levelling up your 2021 fundraising events is quick, easy and low-cost to do with Good Thyngs.
+Levelling up your 2022 fundraising events is quick and easy to do with Good Thyngs.
 If you want to see just how easy it is to get started please book a free demo.